CUBRID/cubrid-manual/en/api/cciapi.rst

 	*   **default_isolation** : Transaction isolation level refreshed whenever **cci_datasource_borrow** is called
 	*   **default_lock_timeout** : lock_timeout refreshed whenever **cci_datasource_borrow** is called

+	If the number of prepared statemet exceeds **max_open_prepared_statement value**, the oldest prepared statement is released from statement pool.
+If you reuse it later, it is added to statement pool again.

 	If you configure **default_autocommit**, **default_isolation**, or **default_lock_timeout** value, connection for autocommit, isolation, or lock_timeout based on current configured value is returned when **cci_datasource_borrow** is called.
 If you do not configure it, connection for autocommit, isolation, or lock_timeout is returned with keeping the value that a user changed before.

 	**default_isolation** has one of the following configuration values.
 For details on isolation level, see "CUBRID SQL Guide > Transaction and Lock > Transaction Isolation Level."